PKR95102/clipVibe/README.md

 # clipVibe
- a   make  a  sample of use ai tools
+ make  a website for fun